alstadeigard/QuantAnalysisPairsTrading/README.md

 ## Setup & Installation

+Note: These run instructions will be replaced with a proper run-mechanism.

 1. Clone the repository.
-2. Navigate to the repository directory and set up a virtual environment:
+2. Navigate to the repository directory in the terminal and set up a virtual environment:
 `cd QuantPairsTrading`
 `python -m venv venv`
 `source venv/bin/activate` or `venv\Scripts\activate` on Windows
 2. Install dependencies
 `pip install -r requirements.txt`
 3. Run main_dashboard.py
-`$env:PYTHONPATH="PathToQuantAnalysisPairsTrading"`
+The easiest way is through an IDE like PyCharm.
+To run it through the terminal:
+`$env:PYTHONPATH="PathToQuantAnalysisPairsTrading"` (Insert the path to the QuantAnalysisPairsTrading directory on your machine, this is a work-around for now, a proper run-mechanism will be added)
 `python src\visualization\dashboard\main_dashboard.py`